10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 $249.99 -35% $163.45

-The Garmin Venu Sq 2 is my pick for best value GPS smartwatch in 2026.
-At $163.45 (35% off from $249.99), you get a proper AMOLED display, built-in GPS, 25+ sports apps, and 11 days of battery life.
-That battery life number is the killer feature.
-The Apple Watch SE lasts 18 hours.
-The Venu Sq 2 lasts 11 days.
-If you hate charging your watch every night, this is the device to buy.
+The Garmin Venu Sq 2 is the best value GPS smartwatch on this list in 2026.
+At $163.45 (currently 35% off from $249.99), it includes a proper AMOLED display, built-in GPS, 25+ sports apps, and 11 days of battery life in smartwatch mode.
+That battery number is the standout: the Apple Watch SE lasts 18 hours, the Fitbit Charge 6 lasts 7 days.
+The Venu Sq 2 lasts 11 days with GPS on-wrist, meaning a week and a half between charges — a meaningful quality-of-life difference.

 • AMOLED display with always-on mode and 11-day battery life